EOA-Blockchain-Labs/ethereumonarm/docs/user-guide/ethereum2.0.rst

 Here is basically where the stake process happens.

-The validator is the client that proposes blocks and does attestations according to the Ethereum 2.0 specification (proposing a block would be equivalent to "mine" a block) in the Ethereum 1.0 chain.
+The validator is the client that proposes blocks and does attestations according to the Ethereum 2.0 specification (proposing a block would be the equivalent to "mine" a block in the Ethereum 1.0 chain).

 .. warning::